noahlevenson/typpo.js/README.md

 Just set some parameters and supply a string, then watch Typpo type it with startling inaccuracy.

-It's built around a promise system that makes it simple to animate asynchronously generated text, like live tweets or newsfeeds.
+It's built around a task queue that makes it simple to animate asynchronously generated text, like live tweets or newsfeeds.

 ### Using Typpo.js is easy: